You can grow herbs to reduce stress if you have only a few square meters of soil or a flower pot. High beams are also suitable for this purpose.

 Lavender can be brewed in tea or placed in a diffuser to relax before bed.
 Licorice root has a natural hormone that can reduce stress.
 It is an excellent substitute for cortisone and can also help your adrenal glands and your strength in regulating blood sugar levels.

 Drink it in the form of tea.
-Another great way to relieve stress with tea is to grow herbs, passion fruit.
+Another great way to relieve stress with tea is to grow herbs and passion fruit.
 It is a very mild sedative that can help you sleep well and is also used for depression and anxiety.

 Verbena hastata(Blue Vervain)